terraform-ibm-modules/terraform-ibm-toolkit-hpcs-initialization/README.md

 ## Notes On Initialization:
 * The current script adds two signature key admins.
-* The admin details can be provided in.
+* The admin details can be provided in Json trhough localy or through IBM Cloud Object Storage.
-* If number of master keys added is more than three, Master key registry will be `loaded`, `commited` and `setimmidiate` with last three added master keys.
-* Please find the example json [here](./input.json).
+* Find the example json [here](./input.json).
-* Input can be fed in two ways either through local or through IBM Cloud Object Storage
 * The input file is download from the cos bucket using `download_from_cos` null resource
 * Secret TKE Files that are obtained after initialisation can be stored back in the COS Bucket as a Zip File using `upload_to_cos`null resource
 * After uploading zip file to COS Bucket all the secret files and input file can be deleted from the local machine using `remove_tke_files` null resource.